Dance, although a form of artistic expression, is first and foremost a sport.

 It is important to have a general dance background, for example, students who have studied Dance at GCSE and wish to pursue it further.

-The content allows students to study a subject which can be extended to higher education and promotes a healthy lifestyle through an awareness of the importance of exercise and training.
+The content of dance classes near me allows students to study a subject which can be extended to higher education and promotes a healthy lifestyle through an awareness of the importance of exercise and training.

 As a student of dance, you need to learn about a choreographic culture by watching shows and studying the history of dance, but you must also learn about dance analysis techniques.